Understanding The Personal Injury Law In California

 - Medical Injury Compensation Reform Act: If you get involved in a case of medical practices, you can only recover a particular portion of the damages caused in medical injury.
 Under this act, a $250,000 cap is a non-economic setback.

 Liability Laws for Dog Bite

 In many states, a dog owner is protected against personal injury from a dog bite if they believed that the dog wasn’t dangerous.
 However, things are a bit different in California.
 The ‘one bite rule’ is encapsulated under section 3342 of the California Civil Code, where the dog owner is placed strictly liable in the event of a dog bite, irrespective of knowledge on the dog’s viciousness or no viciousness.
-For more information contact our Los Angeles dog bite lawyer.
+For more information contact our Encino dog bite lawyer.

 You can submit your legal claim when a personal injury results from a premise placed under legal property ownership.
 The applications may include: